 We aim to provide pupils with an engaging and empowering curriculum that equips them for today and tomorrow, building on their natural curiosity and entitlement to new experiences and knowledge.

 We view the curriculum as the totality of every planned and unplanned experience that pupils encounter within our school.
 It informs every aspect of our practice and culture from academic content to the personal development of characteristics and virtues.

-Our curriculum aims to improve the life chances of all children by ensuring each child becomes:
+Our curriculum aims to improve the life chances of all pupils by ensuring each child becomes:

 - A successful learner, who enjoys learning, makes good progress and achieves well.

 - A confident individual, able to live a safe, healthy and fulfilling life.